TRPV6 channels and Cancer

-As calcium ion is a major signaling component in many cell processes its concentration is very closely regulated in cellular compartments.
-In 1999 a novel calcium channel was reported in rabbit kidney tubules (ECaC; Hoenderop et al. 1999) and was quickly followed by identification of a related channel in rat gut (CaT1; Peng et al., 1999).
+Calcium ion is a major signaling component in many cell processes and so its concentration is very closely regulated in cellular compartments.
+In 1999 a novel calcium channel was reported in rabbit kidney tubules (ECaC; Hoenderop et al. 1999) which was quickly followed by identification of a related channel in rat gut (CaT1; Peng et al., 1999).
 These channels bore sequence resemblance to the capsaicin receptor (VR1: vanilloid receptor) reported earlier (Caterina et al., 1997).

-ECaC1 and CaT1 (now TRPV5 and TRPV6, respectively), and VR1 (now TRPV1) were recognized as being related to transient receptor potential calcium channels (TRP channels) from Drosophila where they mediate photoreception (Montell, 2003).
-To date, mammals are reported to have 28 genes for TRP channels divided into six families: TRPA (ankyrin), TRPC (canonical), TRPM (melastatin), TRPML (mucolipin), TRPP (polycystin) and TRPV (vanilloid) (Pederson et al., 2005; Gees et al. 2010).
-These channels are also distinguished from those calcium channels in excitable tissues (e.g. nerve, neuron) in that they are not voltage-gated.
+ECaC1 and CaT1 (now TRPV5 and TRPV6, respectively), and VR1 (now TRPV1) were recognized as being related to transient receptor potential calcium channels (TRP channels) from Drosophila eye where they mediate photoreception (Montell, 2003).
+To date, mammals are reported to have 28 genes for TRP channels divided into six families: TRPA (ankyrin), TRPC (canonical), TRPM (melastatin), TRPML (mucolipin), TRPP (polycystin) and TRPV (vanilloid) (Pederson et al., 2005; Gees et al. 2010; Nilius and Szallasi 2014).
+These channels are also distinguished from those calcium channels in excitable tissues (e.g. nerve, neuron) in that they are not formally voltage-gated.

 A sub-family of TRP channels that has received a great deal of study is the TRPV group.
 Six members, TRPV1 to TRPV6, comprise this group.
 The first four of the channels are more closely related and have functions in sensing heat, acid, stretching/osmotic strain, nociception and pain signal integration (reviewed in Li et al. 2011).
 TRPV5 and TRPV6, while clearly related to the first four cousins, have significantly different properties.
 TRPV5 and TRPV6 are more selective for calcium ion (e.g. PCa/PNa ~ 100) compared to the other four (1 to ~15) and are constitutively active.
 A major function of these two channels appears to be calcium homeostasis.
 TRPV5 is expressed predominantly in the distal tubules of the kidney where it reclaims calcium from the pre-urine stream (Nijenhuis et al., 2003).
 TRPV6, while produced in kidney tubules at lower levels than TRPV5, is predominant in the intestine where it has a role in calcium import.